Jill Sinclair

-Jill Sinclair (5 April 1952 – 22 March 2014) was an English businesswoman and former record company director, a founder of ZTT Records and one of the most influential women in pop music.
-She has been called "One of the most successful people in the British music business".
+Jill Sinclair (5 April 1952 – 22 March 2014) was a British businesswoman and record company director who co-founded ZTT Records.
+She has been described as one of the "most successful people in the British music business".
+She was married to the record producer Trevor Horn.
+She died of cancer in 2014, aged 61.

 Career

-In 1973, at the age of 21 Sinclair emerged as one of the founders of Sarm Studios with her brother John Sinclair, and sound engineers Mike Stone and Gary Lyons.
-Sarm soon evolved into one of the most technically advanced recording studios in London – essentially the first 24-track studio – and it attracted major artists, like Queen, who recorded A Night at the Opera and A Day at the Races partially at Sarm studios.
-Other artists who have recorded in Sarm East include Yes, INXS, The Clash and Madonna.
+In 1973, at the age of 21, Sinclair emerged as one of the founders of Sarm Studios with her brother John Sinclair, and sound engineers Mike Stone and Gary Lyons.
+Sarm soon evolved into one of the most technically advanced recording studios in London – essentially the first 24-track studio – and it attracted major artists, like Queen, who recorded A Night at the Opera and A Day at the Races partially at Sarm Studios.
+Other artists who have recorded at Sarm East include Yes, INXS, the Clash and Madonna.

-Sinclair started her career as a mathematics teacher, but started working full-time in Sarm studios in 1977, at the age of 25.

-In 1978, Sarm studios started a production company called Sarm Productions led by Sinclair, with records such as "Only Feel This Way" produced by her brother John Sinclair for his band Levinsky/Sinclair being one of their early productions.
-She also started as the manager of her husband Trevor Horn during the time The Buggles split.
+Sinclair started her career as a mathematics teacher, but started working full-time in Sarm Studios in 1977, at the age of 25.
+In 1978, Sarm Studios started a production company called Sarm Productions led by Sinclair, with records such as "Only Feel This Way" produced by her brother John Sinclair for his band Levinsky/Sinclair being one of their early productions.
+She also started as the manager of her husband Trevor Horn during the time the Buggles split.
 She convinced Horn to concentrate on music production, and arranged his first production deals with Dollar and ABC.

-In 1982 Sinclair and Horn founded Perfect Songs, a publishing company.
-Next year, together with NME writer Paul Morley they founded ZTT Records which soon boomed into success.
+Sinclair and Horn founded Perfect Songs, a publishing company, in 1982.
+In the following year, together with NME writer Paul Morley, they founded ZTT Records which soon boomed into success.
 Sinclair became ZTT's managing director, while Paul Morley concentrated on marketing duties.
 In the same year Sinclair and Horn acquired Basing Street Studios from Island Records in exchange for distributing the ZTT label.
 The studio was renamed Sarm West Studios.

 ZTT's first major signing was Frankie Goes to Hollywood, whose hits "Relax" and "Two Tribes" were among the most influential and best-selling singles of the decade.
-It was the label's second single, Relax, that became the label's first number one in January 1984.
-Relax stayed in the Top 75 for a full year and ZTT was well and truly established.
-During the 1980s also Grace Jones and Art of Noise were ZTT acts to chart.
-In the early days, the label also helped to shape the very structure and format of pop music (its 12" remixes getting chart positions of their own and its T-shirts becoming the uniform of the 80s) and turned every aspect of the business of pop into entertainment.
+It was the label's second single, "Relax", that became the label's first number one in January 1984.
+"Relax" stayed in the Top 75 for a full year, and ZTT was well and truly established.
+During the 1980s, Grace Jones and Art of Noise were other ZTT acts to chart.
+In its early days the label also helped to shape the very structure and format of pop music (its 12" remixes getting chart positions of their own and its T-shirts becoming the uniform of the 1980s) and turned every aspect of the business of pop into entertainment.